spoo503/100-days-of-python-Learning./README.md

 ##📚 Topics Covered:

-Conditional Statements (if, elif, else)
+1.Conditional Statements (if, elif, else)

-Nested if Statements
+2.Nested if Statements

-for Loop
+3.for Loop

 ##🧠 Learning:

-*🔹 Conditional Statements:
+1. Conditional Statements:
-Used to make decisions in a program.
+*Used to make decisions in a program.
 The code runs based on conditions (True/False).

-*🔹 Nested if:
+2.Nested if:
 An if statement inside another if.
 Used when checking multiple conditions step by step.

-*🔹 for Loop:
+3. for Loop:
 Used to repeat a block of code multiple times.
 Helps in handling tasks like input, counting, and iteration.

 ##💻 Practice:

-Solved problems based on:
+1.Solved problems based on:
-Student attendance eligibility
+2.Student attendance eligibility
-ATM withdrawal logic
+3.ATM withdrawal logic
-Discount calculation
+4.Discount calculation

 ##🎯 Goal:

 To understand decision-making and looping clearly and apply them in real-life problems.